Affordable Housing Is Disappearing. These Mobile Home Residents Are Fighting to Protect Theirs

 “The podcast is geared to a very, very specific audience, and that is investors,” Favali said, after hearing that Sheedy and her neighbors listened to it.
 “Unfortunately the residents see that… they’re not messages that were tailored to their needs.”

-Sheedy says that she managed to live at Akron Mobile Home Park for 12 years without ever really getting to know her neighbors.
+Sheedy says that she managed to live at the Akron Manufactured Home Community for 12 years without ever really getting to know her neighbors.
 The first emergency meeting about rent hikes last winter “was 100 strangers coming into a room together and it was just mayhem,” she recalls.

 The mood has changed.
 In July, Sheedy decided to organize a neighborhood picnic, the park’s first.
 She remembers bolting out of bed that morning, anxious that her elderly neighbors would be stranded without a convenient bathroom.
 The solution was parked in her driveway: the family camper van.
 “We literally took it down the street, backed it in, and we had a restroom for everybody,” she recalls.
 The party lasted all afternoon, eventually morphing into a sing-along jam session.
 “We didn’t realize we had talented singers and guitar players here,” Sheedy said.